opencastsoftware/prettier4j/README.md

 ## Usage

+### Basics

-To render documents using this library you must use `com.opencastsoftware.prettier4j.Doc`.
+To render documents using this library you must use [com.opencastsoftware.prettier4j.Doc](https://www.javadoc.io/static/com.opencastsoftware/prettier4j/0.2.0/com/opencastsoftware/prettier4j/Doc.html).

 In order to create documents, check out the static methods of that class, especially:

-* `empty()` - creates an empty `Doc`.
+* [empty()](https://www.javadoc.io/static/com.opencastsoftware/prettier4j/0.2.0/com/opencastsoftware/prettier4j/Doc.html#empty--) - creates an empty `Doc`.
-* `text(String)` - creates a `Doc` from a `String`.
+* [text(String)](https://www.javadoc.io/static/com.opencastsoftware/prettier4j/0.2.0/com/opencastsoftware/prettier4j/Doc.html#text-java.lang.String-) - creates a `Doc` from a `String`.
 These are used as the atomic text nodes of a document.

-To render documents, the `render(int)` instance method is provided.
+To render documents, the [render(int)](https://www.javadoc.io/static/com.opencastsoftware/prettier4j/0.2.0/com/opencastsoftware/prettier4j/Doc.html#render-int-) instance method is provided.
 The argument to this method declares a target line width when laying out the document.

 It's not always possible for documents to fit within this target width.
 For example, a single `Doc.text` node may be longer than the target width if the argument `String` is long enough.

-To concatenate documents, the `append(Doc)` instance method and related methods providing different separators are provided.
+To concatenate documents, the [append(Doc)](https://www.javadoc.io/static/com.opencastsoftware/prettier4j/0.2.0/com/opencastsoftware/prettier4j/Doc.html#append-com.opencastsoftware.prettier4j.Doc-) instance method and related methods providing different separators are provided.

 As a general rule, the best way to construct documents using this algorithm is to construct your document by concatenating text nodes, while declaring each place where a line break could be added if necessary.

+The layout algorithm uses the concept of "flattened" layouts - layouts which are used when they are able to fit within the remaining space on the current line.
+In other words, they are "flattened" onto a single line.

-The `lineOrSpace()`, `lineOrEmpty()` and related static methods are used to declare line breaks which may be replaced with alternative content if the current `Doc` is flattened.
+The [lineOrSpace()](https://www.javadoc.io/static/com.opencastsoftware/prettier4j/0.2.0/com/opencastsoftware/prettier4j/Doc.html#lineOrSpace--), [lineOrEmpty()](https://www.javadoc.io/static/com.opencastsoftware/prettier4j/0.2.0/com/opencastsoftware/prettier4j/Doc.html#lineOrEmpty--) and related static methods are used to declare line breaks which may be replaced with alternative content if the current `Doc` is flattened.

-The `line()` static method creates a line break which may not be flattened.
+The [line()](https://www.javadoc.io/static/com.opencastsoftware/prettier4j/0.2.0/com/opencastsoftware/prettier4j/Doc.html#line--) static method creates a line break which may not be flattened.

 However, none of these primitives create flattened layouts on their own.

-In order to declare how documents can be flattened, you must declare groups within a document.
+In order to declare how documents can be flattened, you must declare groups within a document which are all flattened together.

 For example, the following documents each render to the same content: